ollana/parkinglot-service/README.md

 - No Server Management: Lambda eliminates the need to manage servers.
 AWS handles all the operational aspects, including provisioning, maintaining, and scaling the infrastructure.

-Since the service is stateless, DynamoDB is used to store the parking lot data.
-* Once a car enters the parking lot, the service stores the entry time, license plate, and parking lot id in DynamoDB.
-* When the car exits the parking lot, the service retrieves the entry time from DynamoDB, calculates the total parked time, and charges the car based on the parked time.
+Additional assumptions:
+- Charge is calculated based on 15 minutes increments rounded up.
+- The service is not responsible for validating the license plate format, nor if the license plate is already in the parking lot.
+- Possible race conditions are not handled.
+For example, if two requests are made with the same ticket id, the service will return the details of the first request.
-* The service does not delete the entry from DynamoDB after the car exits the parking lot.
-If exit is called again with the same ticket id, the service will return the same details as before.
+- Ticket information is never deleted.
+After the car exits the parking lot, if exit is called again with the same ticket id, the service will return the same details as before.

 ## Deployment steps